raksonibs/rbook/ch2.md

 List of Tables

 Appendix A.1 - Response Times for Chrome
-Appendix A.2 - Response Times for Safari
+Appendix A.2 - Response Times for Firefox
-Appendix A.3 - Response Times for Firefox
+Appendix A.3 - Response Times for Safari

-Acronyms Used
+List of Acronyms Used

 DOM - Document Object Model
 HTML - Hyper Text Markup Language